MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

-# Vixel Roleplay - Discord Bot (v2.0)
+# Vixel Roleplay - Discord Bot (v3.0 - Bot-Centric)

 This is the completely rebuilt backend Discord bot required for the Vixel Roleplay website.
-It's a lightweight, robust Express.js server that communicates with the Discord API to provide real-time user data and send notifications/logs.
-This version focuses on stability, detailed logging, and clear error handling.
+It's a lightweight, robust Express.js server that serves as the **single point of communication** for all Discord interactions.
+It provides an authenticated REST API for the website (via Supabase Edge Functions) to fetch real-time user data and to send all notifications and logs.

+This version centralizes all Discord-related configurations (channel IDs, roles to mention) within the bot itself, removing this responsibility from the website's database and admin panel for a cleaner, more robust architecture.

-This bot also includes a web-based control panel accessible directly from its URL (e.g., `http://YOUR_BOT_IP:14355`).
+The bot also includes a web-based control panel accessible directly from its URL (e.g., `http://YOUR_BOT_IP:14355`).

 ## ⚠️ CRITICAL PREREQUISITES